barnabasszabo/earthview-OS-wallpaper/README.md

-# What is this project

-This is a simple translate app in your OS menubar!

-You can easily translate any word (based on **Google Translate**), and you got an **Oxford** based dictionaries as well.
+# Earthview wallpaper images

+Frequently change your OS wallpaper with beautiful Eartview images!

 ![Screenshot](doc/Screenshot.png)

 ## How to install
-Download from [releases](https://github.com/barnabasszabo/os-menubar-english-dictionary/releases), and execute the binaries.
+Download from [releases](https://github.com/barnabasszabo/earthview-OS-wallpaper/releases), and execute the binaries.

-## How to setup
-By default there is a shared demo Oxford API account, with 1000 word/month, please register yourself here: https://developer.oxforddictionaries.com/, and copy the app-id, app-key to this app!